 The Best Home for Your Ice Machine

-The best home for your ice machine is indoors.
+Ultimately, the best home for your ice machine is indoors.
 Installing your ice maker inside offers protection against the elements and the ability to control the temperature.

 With proper air conditioning, you can maintain your ice maker’s sweet spot of 70/50-degree air and water.